sydalwedaie/Academic-Writing-Workflow-Using-Obsidian-and-Pandoc/README.md

 ## The Solution: Pandoc With Custom Template

 Pandoc is a universal document converted.
 It can convert between pretty much any format in any direction.
 It uses a default **template file** for the structure of the output (title, headers and footers, body, etc), and a default **styles file** for styling the document (font sizes, heading styles, etc).
 Both can be overridden with custom files.
-This repository provides these custom files, and a framework to write a paper completely in Markdown and have Pandoc convert it to a finished paper in DOCX format.
+This repository provides these custom files, some `lua` filters, and a framework to write a paper completely in Markdown and have Pandoc convert it to a finished paper in DOCX format.

 ## The Workflow